AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 * `itemprop` is the JCR attribute which will be written.
 * `itemtype` is how the attribute should be edited.
 In this case, with the text editor since it is a title (as opposed to say, the rich text editor).

-## Persisting Changes using Authentication Headers {#auth-header}
+## Defining Authentication Headers {#auth-header}

 Now you can edit the title of the teaser in-line and changes are persisted in the browser.

 ![Edited title of the teaser](assets/dev-edited-title.png)

 However, if you reload the browser, the previous title is reloaded.
-This is because the editor can't yet authenticate to your AEM instance.
+This is because although the Universal Editor knows how to connect to your AEM instance, it editor can't yet authenticate to your AEM instance to write back changes to the JCR.

 If you show the network tab of the browser developer tools and search for `update`, you can see that it is encountering a 500 error when you try to edit the title.